jinheong/UniMetGraph/README.md

 With the idea to integrate UnitedMet with graph network-based approach, Biomni suggested the plan and implement this package, as well as benchmark.
 This repository can serve as a showcase of how Biomni can help to develop a new computational tool for biomedical research.
 All generated files are provided here.

+The study comprises two stages.
+The first stage is to implement the tools and perform the benchmark for all predictable metabolites.
+The second stage is the analysis of prediction confidence filtering for the metabolites, trying to improve the performance and investigate the high-confidence predictable metabolites.
+To summarize, Lasso achieved the best performance among all methods including UnitedMet and UniMetGraph (UniGraph).
+A possible explanation is that UniMetGraph and UnitedMet need large-sized datasets to unleash the prediction capability.

 ## Requirements

 ### Python packages